 Since then, we've uncovered the truth behind family legends and revealed our ancestors adventurous lives so thoroughly that we just published one biography in a local history publication, and are planning a few more writings.

-Through research, I was invited to start genealogy clubs and teach genealogy through local history museums and community educations programs.
+Through research contacts, I was invited to start genealogy clubs and teach genealogy through local history museums and community education programs.
 When searching for further education on family history research I discovered there were no ancestry related courses on Udemy, and thought there just needed to be a few.
-So, I am adapting my classroom courses to Udemy's online format, and hope to maintain the "Genealogy Research Group" relationships through Udemy's discussion board that accompanies each course.